The Ipcress File (film): Accolades

+Subsequent works

 Sequels

-There were two immediate sequels starring Harry Palmer: Funeral in Berlin (1966) and Billion Dollar Brain (1967).
-Decades later Michael Caine returned to the character in Harry Alan Towers's Bullet to Beijing (1995) and Midnight in Saint Petersburg (1996).
+There were two immediate theatrical film sequels starring Caine as Harry Palmer: Funeral in Berlin (1966) and Billion Dollar Brain (1967).

+Decades later Michael Caine returned to the character in two made-for-television films produced by Harry Alan Towers: Bullet to Beijing (1995) and Midnight in Saint Petersburg (1996).
-TV Series

-In December 2020, it was announced that ITV will adapt The Ipcress File as a six-part TV serial.
+Television

+A television adaptation of the same name, directed by James Watkins and starring Joe Cole as Palmer, premiered on ITV on 6 March 2022.